amsaren/course_materials/Biocontainers_2021/Tutorials/building_containers_in_sandbox_mode.md

 Note that instead of an image file, we created a directory called `mcl`.
 If you need to include some reference files etc, you can copy them to correct subfolder.

+## 2. Open a shell in the container

 We can then open a shell in the container.
 We need the container file system to be writable, so we include option `--writable`:
 ```bash